 Master Teacher Profiles

-Stephen D. Engle, Professor, Department of History, studies and teaches the political and economic evolution of the 19th Century American Republic.
-His research in this period has focused on the study of the American Civil War and Reconstruction Era, and his books include studies of the ethnic dimensions of the period, civil-military relations during the war, and the politics of power.
-His books include: Yankee Dutchman: The Life of Franz Sigel (1993), Don Carlos Buell: Most Promising of All (1999), Struggle of the Heartland (2001), The American Civil War in the West (2002), The American Civil War: This Mighty Scourge of War (2003), (co-authored with Gary Gallagher, Robert Krick, and Joseph Glatthaar), and most recently a co-edited work entitled, A Yankee Horseman in the Shenandoah Valley (2012) (co-edited with David Coles).
-His articles and essays have appeared in Civil War History, Journal of the West, Journal of Negro History, Yearbook of German-American Studies, Journal of Urban History, and the AHA Perspectives.
-His current work, Gathering to Save a Nation: Abraham Lincoln, Union Governors, and the Preservation of the Union is forthcoming with Johns Hopkins University Press.
-He is also the editor for a volume entitled Abraham Lincoln's Presidency and Civil War America, forthcoming by the University Press of Florida as the third volume in the series featuring the essays of the Alan B. Larkin Symposium on the American Presidency.
+Dr. Steve Engle studies and teaches the political and economic evolution of the 19th Century American Republic.
+His research in this period has focused on the study of the American Civil War and Reconstruction Era, and his books examine the ethnic dimensions of the period, civil-military relations during the war, and the politics of power.
+His books include: Yankee Dutchman: The Life of Franz Sigel (1993), Don Carlos Buell: Most Promising of All (1999), Struggle for the Heartland (2001 a History Book Club Selection), The American Civil War in the West (2002), The American Civil War: This Mighty Scourge of War (2003, co-authored with Gallagher, Krick, and Glatthaar), A Yankee Horseman in the Shenandoah Valley (2012, co-edited with David Coles), Civil War: Fort Sumter to Appomattox(co-authored with Gallagher, Krick, and Glatthaar, 2014); A War Worth Fighting: Abraham Lincoln's Presidency and Civil War America (2015).
+His recent work, Gathering to Save a Nation: Lincoln and the Union’s War Governors received the 55th Annual Barondess-Lincoln Award for 2017, and was a finalist for the Emerging Civil War Book Award.
+His articles and essays have appeared in Civil War History, Reviews in American History, Journal of the West, Journal of Negro History, Yearbook of German-American Studies, Journal of Urban History, Massachusetts Historical Review, AHA Perspectives, and The American Historian.
+He is currently working on a biography of Massachusetts abolitionist and governor John Albion Andrew.

-He has been the recipient of several research and teaching honors including being named the Giles W. and Elise G. Mead Fellow at the Huntington Library, a Gilder Lehrman Fellow at the New York Historical Society, the Scholar-in-Residence at Shepherd College's Civil War Center, and the Frank Klement Lecturer at Marquette University.
+He has been the recipient of several research and teaching honors including the Giles W. and Elise G. Mead Fellow at the Huntington Library, a Gilder Lehrman Fellow at the Gilder Lehrman Institute of American History at the New York Historical Society, the Scholar-in-Residence at Shepherd College's Civil War Center, the Frank Klement Lecturer at Marquette University, and an Andrew Mellon Foundation Fellowship at the Massachusetts Historical Society.
 He spent the year (1995-1996) as a Fulbright Scholar in Germany teaching at Martin Luther University as well as at the American History Institute in Wittenberg, Germany.
 He has presented papers and lectured widely in the United States and in Germany, and is a member of the Organization of American Historians Distinguished Lecturers' Program, and the Smithsonian Associates Program at the Smithsonian Institution in Washington, D.C.
-He has held several elective and appointive offices in the Society of Civil War Historians, having served as the Executive Treasurer since 1992, and also currently serves as the Book Review Editor for the SCWH Newsletter.
-Additionally, he serves on the Advisory Board for the Abraham Lincoln Prize and the George Tyler Moore Center for the Study of the Civil War, as well as several academic press boards.
-A native of the Lower Shenandoah Valley, Steve grew up near Harpers Ferry, West Virginia.
-He received his Ph.D. in American History from Florida State University in 1989 and joined the faculty at Florida Atlantic University.
+He has also appeared on C-span's "Lectures in American History," series, and in 2016 was named the Distinguished Teacher of the Year at Florida Atlantic University.

-561-297-3826 | firstname.lastname@example.org
+561-297-2444 | firstname.lastname@example.org